-People make pilgrimages from all over the world to the tiny dusty town of Taylor, TX, home to 15,000 people, the National Rattlesnake Sacking Championship, and a classic old American pit stop, Louis Mueller’s Barbecue.
+Just how popular are these giant BBQ beef ribs?
+So much so that people make pilgrimages from all over the world to the tiny dusty town of Taylor, TX, home to 15,000 people, the National Rattlesnake Sacking Championship, and a classic old American pit stop, Louis Mueller’s Barbecue.

 The problem with beef ribs

 Beef short ribs have more meat than beef back ribs, which I discuss further down the page.
 You can buy slabs of shorties with more than one bone connected, or individual bones, or even riblets, 2 to 3″ (5.1 to 7.6 cm) long.
 Some grocers will have one or the other or even all of them.

 Beef short ribs have little in common with pork ribs.
 They have much more flavor, meat, fat, connective tissue, and they can be much tougher.
 But if cooked properly, they don’t have to be tougher.